Homi J. Bhabha: Death

-On 24 January 1966, Bhabha was on board Air India Flight 101, a Boeing 707-420, when it crashed near Mont Blanc in a controlled flight terrain while trying to land at Geneva Airport.
+On 24 January 1966, Bhabha was on board Air India Flight 101, a Boeing 707-420, when it crashed near Mont Blanc in a controlled flight into terrain while trying to land at Geneva Airport.
 All 106 passengers, including Bhabha, and 11 crew members died in the crash.
-A misunderstanding between Geneva Airport ATC and the pilots about the aircraft position near the mountain was noted to be the official reason of the crash.
+A misunderstanding between Geneva Airport ATC and the pilots about the aircraft position near the mountain was noted to be the official reason for the crash.

 In a ceremony mourning his death, then Prime Minister Indira Gandhi quoted:To lose Dr Homi Bhabha at this crucial moment in the development of our atomic energy programme is a terrible blow for our nation.
 He had his most creative years ahead of him.
 When we take up the unfinished work he has left behind, we will realize in how many fields he served us.
 For me, it is a personal loss.
 I shall miss his wide-ranging mind and many talents, his determination to strengthen our country’s science and enthusiastic interest in life’s many facets.
 We mourn a great son of India.

 Assassination claims

-Many possible theories have been advanced for the air crash, including a bold statement that the Central Intelligence Agency (CIA) was involved in paralysing India's nuclear program and also in the killing.
+Many possible theories have been advanced for the air crash, including a claim that the Central Intelligence Agency (CIA) was involved in paralysing India's nuclear program.
 An Indian diplomatic bag containing calendars and a personal letter was recovered near the crash site in 2012.

 Gregory Douglas, a journalist, conspiracy theorist, forger, and holocaust denier who claimed to have conducted telephone conversations with former CIA operative Robert Crowley in 1993, published a book titled Conversations with the Crow in 2013.
 According to Douglas, Crowley claimed that the CIA was responsible for assassinating Homi Bhabha and Prime Minister Shastri in 1966, thirteen days apart, to thwart India's nuclear programme.
 Douglas asserted that Crowley told him a bomb in the cargo section of the plane exploded mid-air, bringing down the commercial Boeing 707 airliner in Alps with few traces.
 Per Douglas, Crowley said: "We could have blown it up over Vienna but we decided the high mountains were much better for the bits and pieces to come down on".
 Conspiracy theorists point to the circumstances surrounding the death of Vikram Sarabhai, who showed no signs of illness prior to his death from a heart attack and was cremated without autopsy, as additional evidence of foreign involvement.